Semi-bandit Optimization in the Dispersed Setting: Online Data-driven Algorithm Design with Semi-bandit Feedback

 First, we consider selecting the best algorithm from a parameterized family of a greedy algorithms for the knapsack problem.
 An instance of the knapsack problem consists of $n$ items, where item $i$ has a value $v_i$ and a size $s_i$, and a knapsack capacity $C$.
 Our goal is to find the most valuable subset of items whose total size does not exceed $C$. \citet{Gupta17:PAC} propose using the following parameterized family of greedy knapsack algorithms: for a given parameter $\rho \in [0,R]$, set the score of item $i$ to be $\sigma_\rho(i) = v_i / s_i^\rho$.
 Then, in decreasing order of score, add each item to the knapsack if there is enough capacity left.
 This algorithm runs in time $O(n \log n)$.
 In our analysis, we assume that the adversary's item values are $\kappa$-smooth.

 First, we show how to obtain semi-bandit feedback for this family of greedy knapsack algorithms by running a single algorithm in the family.
 Pseudocode is given in \Cref{alg:knapsack}.

 \begin{restatable}{lemma}{lemKnapsackFeedack} Consider a knapsack instance with capacity $C$ and $n$ items with values $v_1, \dots, v_n$ and sizes $s_1, \dots, s_n$. \Cref{alg:knapsack} runs in time $O(n \log n)$.
 Moreover, there is a feedback system $A_1, \dots, A_M$ partitioning $\configs$ into $M = O(n^2)$ intervals such that set of items output by the algorithm is constant for $\rho \in A_i$.
-When run with parameter $\rho$, in addition to the item set $S$, the algorithm outputs the interval $A_i$ containing $\rho$. \end{restatable} \begin{proof} Computing the permutation $\pi$ in step 1 of \Cref{alg:knapsack} takes $O(n \log n)$ time.
-Finding the item set $S$ in steps 2 and 3 only requires a linear pass through the items.
-Similarly, finding the interval $A$ in steps 4 and 5 also only requires a linear pass through the items.
-Therefore, the total running time is $O(n \log n)$.
+When run with parameter $\rho$, in addition to the item set $S$, the algorithm outputs the interval $A_i$ containing $\rho$. \end{restatable} \begin{proof}[Proof sketch] The items selected by the algorithm only depend on the item ordering $\pi$.
+Steps 4 and 5 compute the largest parameter interval containing $\rho$ with the same item ordering as $\rho$, and therefore the items output by the algorithm is constant on this interval.
+Based on the work of \citet{Gupta17:PAC}, we know there are at most $O(n^2)$ such intervals. \end{proof}